aksqrd/ORM/README.md

 My next example will show how to call the business class's save() function which in turn will call our Data Access Layer Class which will then call our Insert/Update stored procedure and insert a new record returning the inserted record ID.

-1. First I create a variable TestSaveInsert and point it at my Business Class
+- First I create a variable TestSaveInsert and point it at my Business Class
-2. Next I'll use a With statement associated to TestSaveInsert
+- Next I'll use a With statement associated to TestSaveInsert
-3. I'll assign FirstName a value of "'Barbara'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
+- I'll assign FirstName a value of "'Barbara'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
-4. I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
+- I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
-5. Based on the criteria I've provided I'll call GenericID and write out its value
+- Based on the criteria I've provided I'll call GenericID and write out its value
-6. Close my object
+- Close my object

     Dim TestSaveInsert As New Classes.tbl_Name
     With TestSaveInsert
-        .FirstName = "Barbara"
+        .FirstName = "mr. minx"
-        .LastName = "Bush"
+        .LastName = "kiger"
         '.save() 'without retrieving an ID of the new inserted record End With